lucadesimoni/wp-booking-ai-luca/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/wp-booking-system` directory, or install the plugin through the WordPress plugins screen directly
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Bookings > Settings to configure pricing and email settings
+3. Go to WP booking Luca > Settings to configure pricing, email settings, and chalet capacity
-4. Use the shortcode `[wp_booking_form]` to display the booking form on any page
+4. Use the shortcode `[wp_booking_form]` to display the booking form on any page, or add the "Booking Calendar" block when editing pages
 5. Create a page with the shortcode `[wp_booking_manage]` for guests to manage their bookings (the token will be sent via email)

 == Screenshots ==